 How Company Directors Can Be Sued

 There are instances when the directors at the company can be held personally liable.
-The third-party can ‘pierce through the corporate veil’ and target them and their personal assets.
+The third-party can ‘pierce through the corporate veil’ and target them and their personal Assets refer to “all the available properties of every kind or possession of an insurance company that might be used More.
 For example, when there is a breach of taxation laws, the company isn’t following labor law, or there’s fraudulent business conduct – the directors at that company can be made personally liable for this.

 In addition to often valid reasons, directors can face lawsuits even for various frivolous motives.
 Maybe a competitor decided to sue them just to hurt their reputation; maybe an employee made a false charge of discrimination; maybe a customer sued them because they didn’t like the company’s product.
 Such cases may inevitably fall flat in the court of law and the directors may come out clean, but the legal costs in such suits can turn up to be quite expensive, hurting the directors’, as well as the company’s financial standing.

 Losing Millions in Lawsuits